-This crock pot apple compote is a great way to satisfy an apple pie craving for WAY fewer calories and/or Weight Watchers Points Plus!
+This easy apple compote is a great way to satisfy an apple pie craving for WAY fewer calories and/or Weight Watchers Points!

 It's easy, healthy and delicious.

-And this crock pot apple compote is versatile too.
+And this crock pot compote with fresh apples is versatile too.

-The first night I made this crock pot apple compote, we enjoyed it warm over a little bit of light vanilla ice cream.
+The first night I made this fat-free apple compote, we enjoyed it warm over a little bit of light vanilla ice cream.

 - 8 cups peeled and chopped apples (about 8 large apples)